-This post about planning a helicopter ride in Kauai Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about planning a helicopter ride in Kauai, Hawaii was co-written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by Dani of Diapers in Paradise

 If you have ever considered splurging on a helicopter tour, you are not going to find a better place in the world to do it than Kauai.

 Kauai is known for the lush, verdant jungle that covers most of the island, but it is largely inaccessible to vehicles.

 In fact, some of the most iconic landmarks of the Garden Island are only visible from the water… or the air.